Esri/arcgis-maps-sdk-java-samples/scene/realistic-light-and-shadows/README.md

 Select one of the three lighting options to show that lighting effect on the SceneView.
 Select a time of day from the slider (based on a 24hr clock) to show the lighting for that time of day in the SceneView.

 ## How it works
+To add realistic lighting and shadows to the SceneView:

 1. Create an `ArcGISScene` and display it in a `SceneView`.
 2. Create a `Calendar` to define the time of day.